dilyn-corner/KISS-kde/README.md

     - [x] KDE Framework
     - [x] Plasma

-- [x] Configure `linux-pam` in a meaningful way
+- [x] Configure `pam` in a meaningful way

 - [x] Remove JS backend from polkit
     * This project will rely on forward-porting the work done [here](https://dev.getsol.us/T4824)
     * This allows us to drop `mozjs`
     * The current milestone is to get rid of innetgr from our patches.
     * Once innetgr is no longer required, we can drop our `musl` fork.

 - [x] Enable a login-manager and greeter